HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/DataSourceTracing.md

 ## Instructions

 Troubleshooting `JDBC` database-related problems can be complicated and might lead to performance issues when enabling detailed `JDBC` driver traces.
-It is suggested to start the analysis by troubleshooting `SQL` queries.
+It is suggested to start the analysis by troubleshooting the `SQL` queries.

 ### Troubleshooting SQL Queries